Continuous Improvement

 In the Continuous Improvement stage, the leadership team uses data-informed evidence to engage in an institutional effectiveness process that informs and guides changes in institutional structures, policies, and processes.

-The DCMP Continuous Improvement Process to Scale Mathematics Pathways graphic encapsulates the holistic and ongoing efforts within institutions.
+The DCMP Continuous Improvement Process to Scale Mathematics Pathways process encapsulates the holistic and ongoing efforts within institutions.
 This process reflects initial institutional implementation efforts to understand the current context and to proceed to:

 • Understand the current context,